 - Verify with the Staff Graduate Advisor that all University and Departmental degree requirements have been met.
 This must be done 2 months in advance of the proposed defense date. - Verify with the Staff Graduate Advisor that your dissertation committee has not changed since your Qualifying Examination.
 If so, a Committee I-A form will need to be submitted to the Graduate Division. - Submit an electronic copy of your dissertation draft to the committee and the Department via the Staff Graduate Advisor, four weeks prior to the scheduled defense to allow sufficient time for the dissertation committee to read it and comment on it.
 Individual committee members may require the student to submit a paper copy.
-(Failure to deliver the dissertation draft to the committee or the Department on time may result in postponement of the defense). - Two weeks prior to the defense send Stefani Juarez at materials@engineering.ucsb.edu, your abstract.
-Please provide her with the dissertation title and name of the Chair of the committee, along with the details of the defense (ie. time, date, and location).
-Every defense must be advertised officially by the Department to ensure opportunity for attendance by interested people - Remind your dissertation committee about the defense; the entire dissertation committee must attend.
+(Failure to deliver the dissertation draft to the committee or the Department on time may result in postponement of the defense). - Two weeks prior to the defense send your abstract to the administrative coordinator, at materials@engineering.ucsb.edu, your abstract.
+Please provide your dissertation title and name of the Chair of the committee, along with the details of the defense (ie. time, date, and location).
+The coordinator will then officially advertise your defense, ensuring the opportunity for attendance by interested people - Remind your dissertation committee about the defense; the entire dissertation committee must attend.
 Arrangements for electronic participation of a committee member absent from campus because of travel are allowed, but the Department must be notified in advance of such arrangements. - Take your dissertation signature page to the defense.